A Notice of Arbitration: What You Should Know

 “The party against whom the award is invoked was not given proper notice of the arbitrator’s appointment or the arbitration proceedings or was otherwise unable to present his case.”

-This is very similar to the American standard of due process, which requires notice and an opportunity
+This is very similar to the American standard of due process, which requires notice and an opportunity to be heard.
+Under either standard, care regarding the service and content of an arbitration notice is critical.

 Of course, arbitration is a matter of a contract, and the parties are free to specify requirements.
-However, suppose the arbitrator makes an award despite technical noncompliance with the contract notice provisions.
+However, suppose the qualified arbitrator makes an award despite technical noncompliance with the contract notice provisions.
 In that case, a federal court will not vacate the award until due process requirements are met.
-9 U.S.C. § 10 sets forth the grounds for vacatur: A court may withdraw an award
+9 U.S.C. § 10 sets forth the grounds for vacatur: A court may withdraw an award only if:

 1. The award was procured by corruption, fraud, or undue means.